Download the 2024 Safe Harbor Guide

 As a business owner, you have to make either a QACA safe harbor match or a QACA nonelective contribution:

-• Nonelective contribution: Your company contributes at least 3% of each employee's compensation, even if the employee doesn’t make contributions to the plan.
+• Nonelective QACA contribution: Your company puts in at least 3% of each employee's pay.
+This happens even if the employee does not contribute to the plan.

 QACA vs. EACA: What’s the Difference?

 • EACAs offer an “unwind” option.
-Employees can exercise this option within the first 90 days of their automatic contribution and recoup their contribution(s) with earnings.
+Employees can use this option within the first 90 days of their automatic contribution.
+They can get back their contributions along with any earnings.
 They would, however, forfeit any employer contributions.

 Choosing the Right Plan for Your Business

-ForUsAll is happy to answer any questions you have about choosing and managing a plan — and we can even administer your plan for you.
+ForUsAll is here to answer any questions you have about choosing and managing a plan.
+We can also manage your plan for you.

 FAQ